 Kate Macready Dickens

 Kate, the third child born to the Dickens’, was the only one of the ten to side with her mother when her parents split.
-Throughout her life, she earned the nickname “Lucifer Box” because of her temper.
+She earned the nickname “Lucifer Box” throughout her life because of her temper.
 She married twice and passed away in 1929.

 Walter Landor Dickens